-Keratinization is the process where cells produce a protein called keratin.
+Keratinization is a word pathologists use to describe cells producing large amounts of a protein called keratin.
 Cells that produce keratin are stronger than other cells which makes them good at forming a barrier between the outside world and in the inside of the body.

 Squamous cells are a type of cell that normally produce large amounts of keratin.
 The keratin makes the cell look pink when examined under a microscope.